Taky0nDon/cafe_wifi/README.md

 * Use the provided database to create a website that displays the cafes and allows users to add and delete cafes.

+## TODOS

+1. Line up /cafe columns, with properties on the left and their values on the right

+1. When you click a link on the index page, it should bring you to the /cafe page for the cafe you clicked, with details about that cafe.
+    * Use cafe id in URL
+]
 ## Table Structure:

 ```